click on the menu below to navigate this site

 Colorful palette of the canyon

-After speaking with a ranger yesterday the Canyon region sounded like a real wonderland, and it was.
+After speaking with a ranger yesterday, the Canyon region sounded like a real wonderland, and it was.
 We hiked for about ten miles.
 The walk took us down into the canyon and along both banks.
 This exposed us to many waterfalls and spectacular scenery.
-On the final park of the hike we left the river and hiked into the back country were the scenery changed dramatically back to a more volcanic one with bubbling mud pools and smoking sulfurous gas vents.
+On the final part of the hike, we left the river and hiked into the backcountry, where the scenery changed dramatically back to a more volcanic one with bubbling mud pools and smoking sulfurous gas vents.

 Julia looking at bison

-Plus we were mobbed by mosquitoes again.
-There were hundreds of hungry bitters all drawn to us by their inferred, and Julia tells me, carbon dioxide detectors but this time completely thwarted by our netting and insecticides.
+Plus, we were mobbed by mosquitoes again.
+There were hundreds of hungry biters, all drawn to us by their infrared and, Julia tells me, carbon dioxide detectors - but this time completely thwarted by our netting and insecticides.
 The scenery changed again to open green and lush pastures filled with herds of roaming bison.

 Canyon Hike Video